straider/challenges/LearningPath/2017/EnterpriseContainerisation/OpenShift/ContinuousIntegrationDeliveryPipeline/SpringBootGreetingService/README.md

 ## ToDos

 - Add Swagger UI to pom.xml;
-- Use Docker Maven Plugin to create the necessary Dockerfile;
+- Use Docker Maven Plugin to create the Docker Image using the Dockerfile;
 - Launch it in a Docker container.

 ## Challenges